-- Motiva Enterprises LLC ("Motiva") is a Houston-headquartered refining, distribution and marketing joint venture between a subsidiary of Saudi Aramco (50 per cent.) and an affiliate of Shell Oil Company (50 per cent.).
-Motiva is a leading refiner, distributor and marketer of fuels in the Eastern, Southern, and Gulf Coast regions of the United States.
-The combined refining capacity of Motiva's three refineries is over 1.1 million bpd.
-In March 2016, the parties announced that they have entered into a non-binding letter of intent to divide the assets of Motiva Enterprises LLC. - S-OIL Corporation is a South Korean oil refining and marketing company in which a subsidiary of Saudi Aramco holds a 63.4 per cent. stake.
+- S-OIL Corporation is a South Korean oil refining and marketing company in which a subsidiary of Saudi Aramco holds a 63.4 per cent. stake.
 S-OIL Corporation owns and operates the Onsan Refinery in Ulsan, which has a capacity of 669,000 bpd, as well as other facilities producing petrochemicals and lube base oil. - Showa Shell Sekiyu K.K. ("Showa Shell") is a Japanese corporation in which a subsidiary of Saudi Aramco holds a 15.0 per cent. stake.
 Showa Shell is one of the largest refiners in Japan, owning three oil refineries with a combined capacity of approximately 445,000 bpd.
 Saudi Aramco supplies Arabian crude oil to all three facilities. - Fujian Refining and Petrochemical Company Ltd. ("FREP") is a joint venture between a subsidiary of Saudi Aramco (25 per cent.), ExxonMobil China Petrochemical Co.
 Ltd. (25 per cent.) and Fujian Petrochemical Co.
 Ltd (50 per cent.) located at the south coast of Fujian Province in the south-east coastal area of China.
-FREP owns and operates an integrated refinery designed to process Light Arabian crude oil with a total refining capacity of 240,000 barrels per day.

-- Sinopec SenMei Petroleum Company Ltd. ("SSPC") is a marketing joint venture between a subsidiary of Saudi Aramco (22.5 per cent.), ExxonMobil China Petrochemical Co.
+FREP owns and operates an integrated refinery designed to process Light Arabian crude oil with a total refining capacity of 240,000 barrels per day. - Sinopec SenMei Petroleum Company Ltd. ("SSPC") is a marketing joint venture between a subsidiary of Saudi Aramco (22.5 per cent.), ExxonMobil China Petrochemical Co.
 Ltd. (22.5 per cent.) and Sinopec (55 per cent.), and is the largest processed oil supplier in Fujian Province.
-SSPC is principally engaged in the wholesale, retail, storage, throughput and transport of processed oil, lubricant and other petroleum products. - In April 2016, Saudi Aramco launched ARLANXEO, a joint venture between Saudi Aramco (50 per cent.) and LANXESS (50 per cent.), a German specialty chemicals company.
+SSPC is principally engaged in the wholesale, retail, storage, throughout and transport of processed oil, lubricant and other petroleum products. - In April 2016, Saudi Aramco launched Arlanxeo Holding B.V., a joint venture between Saudi Aramco (50 per cent.) and LANXESS (50 per cent.), a German specialty chemicals company.
 The joint venture has been established to develop, produce, market, sell, and distribute performance polymers used by global tire and auto parts manufacturers, and in the construction and life science industries.